tmus/exodus/Readme.md

 ## Installation

 Exodus comes in two parts.
-Firstly, it is a binary file that can be installed with `go install github.com/tmus/exodus`.
+Firstly, it is a binary file that can be installed with `go install github.com/tmus/exodus/cmd/exodus@master`.
 This binary file allows you to initialise, create and run migrations.

+You should also run `go get github.com/tmus/exodus@master` to add the library to your module's dependencies.

+### CLI

+Once installed, you can run `exodus help` to get more information on how to use the CLI.

 Use Go Modules.